 Early History of the Abraam family

-Another 215 words (15 lines of text) covering the years 1672, 1689, 1672 and are included under the topic Early Abraam History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Abraam research.
+Another 108 words (8 lines of text) covering the years 1672, 1689 and 1890 are included under the topic Early Abraam History in all our PDF Extended History products and printed products wherever possible.

 Abraam Spelling Variations